 Will students be involved in the hearing?

-No. Cases that involve charges of relationship violence, sexual misconduct or stalking are referred to an administrative hearing.
+No. Cases that involve charges of interpersonal violence or sexual misconduct are referred to an administrative hearing.
 Unlike the student conduct board, students do not participate in the administrative hearing process.

 How should I prepare for the hearing?

 First, you should familiarize yourself with both the Code of Student Conduct and Student Discipline Procedures.
 You should also attend any and all pre-hearing conferences or meetings with a conduct staff member, who will help familiarize you with the process and help you prepare for the hearing.
 You may also consult with an attorney or non-attorney advocate.

 What information and materials will I receive about the case and the complaint in order to best prepare for the hearing?

 A staff member from Student Conduct will briefly review the concerns that the university has received during one of your first meetings.
 Additionally, you will receive a full copy of the current case file prior to any hearing procedures.
 Other resources, including rights and responsibilities as well as other relevant forms, are sent to students through electronic correspondence from Student Conduct.

 Who can I bring to the hearing with me?

 You may be represented by an attorney or non-attorney advocate.
 You may also have a non-participatory observer as support during the hearing.
 An observer may not serve as a witness in the hearing.